 Tension Control Bolts are widely used throughout the rail network.
 Primary applications include new rail bridges, bridge strengthening, track joints / permanent way, temporary works, signal gantries and overhead line electrification (OLE).

-Tension Control Bolts Ltd have the RISQs accreditation and are also accredited for rail station regeneration, station carparks, and stairwells and approved for use by Transport for London (TfL).
+Tension Control Bolts Ltd have the Railway Industry Supplier Qualification Scheme (RISQS) accreditation and we are also accredited for rail station regeneration, station carparks, and stairwells and approved for use by Transport for London (TfL).

 Permanent bolted connections of structural parts of bridge steelwork are almost always made with preloaded bolts in accordance with Network Rail Standards.
 Most connections are designed as category B (slip resistant at SLS) however category C (slip resistant at ULS) are chosen if oversized or slotted holes are required or where rigidity on a joint is required at ULS.
 Traditionally such connections have been known in the UK as High Strength Friction Grip (HSFG) connections however the more modern term in use is preloaded connection.